MatthewT1/showTimeTexter/README.md

 # Showtime Texter
 ##Description
 This Python Script checks an RSS feed from Fandango for the showtimes of our local dollar theatre then looks up info for each movie through http://www.omdbapi.com, then it texts that info to a specified number through Gmail.
+I created a scheduled task to run this every Friday morning - this way my girlfriend and I don't miss any movies we've been waiting to see!

 ##PreReqs
   * FeedParser
   * BeautifulSOup